synapsecns/sanguine/packages/docs/docs/solidity/index.md

 }
 ```

 Notice that the “message” is of type “bytes” in Solidity, so it is up to the Smart Contract developer to interpret what that message is.
-The Synapse Carbon messaging system serves merely as a fundamental building block that allows developers to treat sending a message as a black box.
+The Synapse Messaging System serves merely as a fundamental building block that allows developers to treat sending a message as a black box.
 Simply send some bytes on the Origin chain, and those bytes will be received on the Destination chain.